Reza-Javadzadeh/Reza-Javadzadeh/README.md

 ### Hi there!
 My name is Reza 👋

 # 💫 About Reza:
 🔭 I’m a alumni of Electrical Engineering.
 B.Sc. of Electronics and M.Sc. in Telecommunication Systems.<br>👯 I’m looking to collaborate on AI , Data Science and Wireless Communication stuffs!<br>🌱 I’m currently learning A.I , Python and Signal Processing.<br>💬 Ask me about Wireless Communication Systems issues.<br>⚡ Fun fact!
-I love American Muscles Car and collect their Old-School's Maquettes.
+I love American Muscle Cars and collect their Old-School's Maquettes.

 ## 🌐 Socials: